blankname201/linux-starter/README.md

   scalability problem
   parts work independently
-  no process improvement propagation to the system
+  no process improvement propagation to the system small parties big parties (inequality) in need of digitalization
-E2E
+          of efficient protocol
-  collecting
+          of distributed system, easily-accessible anywhere in the world E2E collecting
     KDEs (key data elements) TODO1: fill this up with transparent foods examples